Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 2. Unzip and save to a directory on your computer ie on windows; c:\curl and copy curl.exe to c:\windows\system32\
 3. You may need to add the Curl install directory or curl.exe to your windows environment PATH variable https://www.computerhope.com/issues/ch000549.htm

+## VScode Installation
-## Specific instructions for setting up with VScode
+Here are some instructions for using VScode for editing the sheet.

 #### Install git
 1. Download the Github [Desktop GUI](https://desktop.github.com/download/) and/or install **Git** as noted above.
 You may also have both installed side-by-side.
 2. Add the Github for Windows install directory to your windows environment [PATH](https://windowsreport.com/edit-windows-path-environment-variable/) variable.